Author

 Dion:

 So kind of an accidental problem.
 I owned a house and I couldn’t sell the house.
 I was upside down.
 I owed more than it was worth.
 Interest rates had gone up, so I was stuck with the property and I had some examples of people who had reached financial freedom.
 My brother has 10 paid off rentals and he retired about that time.
 I have a friend with 30 rentals, but he’d been doing it for decades and they used strategies I just didn’t have access to.
 Right.
 I was working full-time, raising the kids wasn’t very handy.
 My brother would buy a place, do a full rehab and then pay off the HELOC that he used to buy it.
 I didn’t have equity and deciding to do it was actually around that 2000 8 0 9 when I got laid off from law enforcement.
 It was a several year process to get my credit score fixed, get enough work history as a CDL instructor so that I’d be bankable.
 I moved from my house into an apartment and rented the house out so that I can get rental income on two years of tax returns to get around my bad debt to income ratio.
-And then when I bought that first duplex, moving from the apartment into the duplex, I’ve had a lot of friends and people that I meet say they couldn’t do it because they have family.
-And I think my family was the motivating factor to do it, not the excuse not to.
+And then when I bought that first duplex, moving from the apartment into the duplex, I’ve had a lot of friends and people that I meet, so they couldn’t do it because they have family and I think my family was the motivating factor to do it, not the excuse not to.

 And I think until you have that conversation with your family, you don’t know if they’re going to want to or not.
 My kids were actually excited.
-My son said, wait, we get to move into an apartment complex where there’s a bunch of teenage girls and my daughter said, we get to move into a place where I’m the new girl.
+My son said, wait, we get to move into an apartment complex where there’s a bunch of teenage girls, and my daughter said, we get to move into a place where I’m the new girl.
 There was some TV show called New Girls, so thanks Hollywood for that.
 But they were excited about the moves and they didn’t even realize it was financial decisions making us do this.

 Dave: